CALL FOR APPLICATIONS

 May I submit more than one application?

-No, SIL looks for dedication and commitment – thus we want to see that applicants are fully committed to their venture.
+No, SIL looks for dedication and commitment – thus we want to see applicants are fully committed to their venture and who have made progress towards their projects.

-After the deadline of September 30th, when will be the next time that you anticipate accepting applications for a new cohort?
+After the Oct.1 deadline, when will be the next time you accept applications for a new cohort?

 How does the review process work and when will I find out if I’ve been accepted?

-Applications will be reviewed by a committee, which will select finalists based on the submitted applications.
-Finalists may be asked to submit additional information.
-Finalists will be invited to an interview with the committee on October 17 or 18.
-Accepted applicants will be notified by October 25th.
-Applicants not accepted into the cohort will receive constructive feedback after the review period.
+Applications will be reviewed by a committee, which will score the applications based on what you provide and select a smaller group of interviewees.
+Interviewees may be asked to prepare additional documentation and will be invited to an interview with the committee during business hours on Oct.
+15-17.
+Accepted applicants will be notified by Oct.
+21.

 Building an impactful and sustainable venture is a major time commitment.
-This can be accomplished alongside other commitments such as school, work, or family obligations.
+This can be accomplished alongside other commitments such as school, work or family obligations.
 However, your work with your venture and SIL should be among your top priorities.
-The time and place for your work is up to you, but there are several required event dates as well as required weekly cohort sessions and bi-weekly check-in meetings with the SIL Director.

 If selected, will the trainings and program be personalized based on what I need help with or will it be standard for everyone?